LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Transfer Credit
 ------------------

-By the end of your *first* semester, you can apply to transfer up to 6 credits of previous *graduate* work relevant to your current program.
+The GPD must initiate an approval of course transfer after the second week of classes but also before the end of your *first* semester.
+*Email the GPD as a reminder*, after the second week of classes and after we also have your transcript (and course by course evaluation for international credits - see :ref:`international_transfer`).
 Do not delay!
 Your official transcripts need to show B or better in relevant courses.
 For conditionally admitted students, Loyola must already have the relevant official transcript.
-International students, see :ref:`international_transfer`.
-In the unusual case where the transcript is only available after admission, get your *official* transcript to the GPD.
-Although official transcripts are needed to forward the request to the Grad School for final approval, you are welcomed to show unofficial transcripts to the GPD to see if you have appropriate courses.
+Although official transcripts are needed to forward the request to the Grad School for final approval, you are welcomed to show unofficial transcripts to the GPD to see if you have appropriate courses (but still send a reminder when the official documents are in).

 Note:  All courses, including graduate courses in your first 4 years since the start of college, are considered part of your undergraduate education.
 Only if